-Any preferences received by the local authority up to the date set, with good reason for being late, and where appropriate, with the agreement of the respective governing body will be included in the first cycle of allocations and will be notified on the national offer day.
+Any preferences received by the local authority after the closing date with good reason for being late and, where appropriate, with the agreement of the respective governing body, will be included in the first cycle of allocations and will be notified on the national offer day.

-All other late applications for school places received by the local authority after the specified date will be dealt with after the offer day.
+All other late applications for school places received by the local authority after the closing date w be dealt with after the offer day.

-Children whose fifth birthday falls between 1 September 2024 and 31 August 2025 will be admitted to full-time school at the beginning of the 2024-2025 school year regardless of the term start date.
+Children whose fifth birthday falls between 1 September 2025 and 31 August 2026 will be admitted to full-time school at the beginning of the 2025-2026 school year regardless of the term start date.

 Some parents/carers may choose to defer the start of full-time education for their child until compulsory school age.
 If parents/carers wish to take up this option, they may arrange the details with the head of the respective academy.
 However, if their child's birthday falls between 1 April and 31 August, deferring admission until compulsory school age would result in the child being admitted into a different school year.
-In this case, the child could not be allocated a reception place at the school during the 2024- 2025 year and the parent would have to apply for a place during the 2024 summer term for admission into year 1 in September 2025.
+In this case, the child could not be allocated a reception place at the school during the 2025-2026 year and the parent would have to apply for a place during the 2025 summer term for admission into year 1 in September 2026.
 The local authority strongly recommends that parents/carers do not defer the start of their child's full-time educationas children's learning chances are likely to be better if they start school with their peers at the beginning of the appropriate school year.
 Parents/carers can request that their child takes up a school place part-time until their child reaches compulsory school age.